 - Christianity preached the end of the world & heaven was around the corner.
 Mohammed dangled loot in front of the faithful.
 Jacobins promised liberty & equality, etc.

 - As the movement comes into power, the emphasis on hope shifts further away.
 An “arrived” movement becomes conservative immediately & pushes for the preservation of the present, obedience & patience.

 - 26 – While slaves are poor, there’s no danger of them to form or join a mass movement.
 Individual frustration doesn’t exist due to absolute equality.
 Trouble makers are the newly enslaved or freed.

 - Freedom aggregates as much as it alleviates frustration.
 Freedom of choice places blame on the individual & encourages many attempts which necessarily mean multiple failures & consequent frustration.

 - Unless a man has talents to make something of himself, freedom is annoying.
 What use is freedom if you’re ineffectual?
 Joining a mass movement is trying to be free from freedom.
 Society is a fertile ground when lacking palliatives for frustration.

-- 27 – Even a mass movement against as oppressive order never give people freedom afterwards.
+- 27 – Even a mass movement against as oppressive order never gives people freedom afterwards.
 It’s main goal is unity & self-sacrifice, requiring the surrender of an individual’s will, judgment & advantage.

 - In forgetting or postponing individual liberty, they maintain a zealous following.
 Fanatics fear liberty more than persecution.
 In adhering to tenets & command, they get a sense of liberation from fear, burdens & hopelessness.